-The Company reported gains of \$2.2 million and \$0.2 on retained interests in securitizations during the years ended December 31, 2010 and 2009, respectively.
-Retained interests in securitizations represent residual interests in loans originated or purchased by the Company's closed mortgage origination business.
+The retained interests in securitizations represent residual interests in loans originated or purchased by MortCo prior to securitization.
 Fluctuations in value of retained interests are primarily driven by projections of future interest rates (the forward LIBOR curve), the discount rate used to determine the present value of the residual cash flows and prepayment and loss estimates on the underlying mortgage loans.